beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 printf("%.3a\n", pi);  // 0x1.922p+1
 ```

-C can choose the leading number in such a way to insure subsequent
+C can choose the leading number in such a way to ensure subsequent
 digits align to 4-bit boundaries.

 If the precision is left out and the macro `FLT_RADIX` is a power of 2,